 The Rich Biodiversity in Rainforests and Dry Forests

 Rainforests have the most diverse and complex ecosystems.
-They contain over half of the animal species in the world.
-This includes over 5,000 bird species like the curl-crested araçari, harpy eagle, resplendent quetzal, and sun parakeet.
+Lot’s of birds and other amazing animals live there, such as the curl-crested araçari, harpy eagle, resplendent quetzal, and sun parakeet (around 5,000 species are there!).

 They’re also home to over 50% of known plant species and hundreds of mammals like anteaters, antelopes, capybaras, elephants, gorillas, jaguars, tigers, and orangutans.